EducationalTestingService/rsmtool/README.md

 You can try out RSMTool as follows:

-1. Go to the `example` folder.
+1. Go to the `example/rsmtool` folder.
 This folder contains the training and test set features for a simple scoring system built to automatically score the responses from the [2012 Kaggle Automated Student Assessment Prize competition](https://www.kaggle.com/c/asap-aes).
 2. Make sure to activate the conda environment where you installed rsmtool (e.g., `source activate rsmtool`)
-3. Run RSMTool: `rsmtool config.json`
+3. We first try the whole pipeline by running RSMTool: `rsmtool config.json`
 4. Since no output directory was specfied, `rsmtool` will create the three output folders in the current directory: `figure`, `output`, and `report`.
 You can examine the HTML report `report/ASAP2_report.html`.
 It should look like [this](https://s3.amazonaws.com/sample-rsmtool-report/ASAP2_report.html).
+5. Now we will use `RSMPredict` to re-generate the scores for the test set without re-training the model.
+We will store these in `predictions.csv`: go to `../rsmpredict` and run `rsmpredict config_rsmpredict.json predictions.csv`.
+Note that to run this command you need to first train the model using rsmtool.
+6. We will use `RSMEval` to evaluate these new predictions: go to `../rsmeval` and run `rsmeval config_rsmeval.json`

 ## Contributing